pymumu/smartdns/ReadMe_en.md

     * Enable domain pre-acquisition
     Enable pre-fetching of domain names with `prefetch-domain yes` to improve query hit rate. by default, Smartdns will send domain query request again before cache expire, and cache the result for the next query.
 Frequently accessed domain names will continue to be cached.
 This feature will consume more CPU when idle.

+1. How does the second DNS customize more behavior?
+    The second DNS can be used as the upstream of other DNS servers to provide more query behaviors.
+Bind configuration support can bind multiple ports.
+Different ports can be set with different flags to implement different functions, such as

+    ```sh
+    # Binding 6053 port, request for port 6053 will be configured with the upstream query of the office group, and the result will not be measured.
+The address configuration address is ignored.
+    bind [::]:6053 -no-speed-check -group office -no-rule-addr
+    ```

 ## [Donate](#Donate)